-Kathryn Haslanger has served as JASA’s Chief Executive Officer in 2012.
+Kathryn Haslanger has served as JASA’s Chief Executive Officer since 2012.
 She is responsible for the agency’s $120 million budget, a portfolio of 20+ life-sustaining services, and over 50 locations throughout New York City.
 Her work assures that more than 40,000 older New Yorkers have access to a range of services of which JASA’s 2,000 staff members provide.
 For more than 30 years, Kathryn has devoted her career to helping New Yorkers and has held leadership roles in achieving access to care for elderly, disabled, and low-income individuals.
 Kathryn is a member of the Board of Directors of The Commonwealth Fund and New York eHealth Collaborative.
 Trained in law and policy analysis, Kathryn has honors degrees from Brown University, Boston College Law School, and Harvard's Kennedy School of Government.

 Alan Cohen is JASA’s Chief Program Officer of Congregate, Care, and Behavioral Services.
 Alan worked for more than 20 years in corporate social responsibility and international and domestic Jewish communal service.
 Alan holds a Bachelor of Arts Degree from Brandeis University and both a Master of Public Policy Degree and Master of Public Administration Degree from Columbia University.